platform-experience/script-library/src/ui-macro/si-script-105/README.md

-# kb_ratings
+# KB Ratings

 ## Description

-To change the display of the link to create an incident or HR Case from the knowledge feedback ratings UI Macro, change the following text in red
+To change the display of the link to create an incident or HR Case from the knowledge feedback ratings UI Macro, change the following text in red.